ShinyZero0/SentSplit.cs/README.md

 [text.vim](text.vim)
 is for using as a custom formatter for [NeoFormat](https://github.com/sbdchd/neoformat).
-Assumes you have sharpjoin in PATH.
+Assumes you have `sentsplit` in PATH.

+## Building

+Obviously requires dotnet core 7 (will most likely work with 6 and earlier).
+Just run `make pub` and grab the executable from `out` directory in project root

 ## Naming